 How to Check and Update

 Contact your HR department for employer-sponsored plans, your financial institution for IRAs and brokerage accounts, and your insurance company for life insurance policies.
 Most updates can be done with a simple form.
-It takes 15-20 minutes to review all your designations, and it is one of the most impactful things you can do for your estate plan.
+It takes 15 to 20 minutes to review all your designations, and it is one of the most impactful things you can do for your estate plan.

 This content is for general educational purposes only and does not constitute legal or financial advice.
 Estate planning laws vary by state.
 Consider consulting with a qualified attorney or financial professional for guidance specific to your situation.